 By the end of April, we started looking for ways to have fun and remain engaged with our community.
 Lo and behold, Wen Lee came up with the idea to commemorate Earth Day with the EcoRight Haiku contest.
 ICYMI: watch this video of our team reciting the winners.

 May: Listen, things were feeling dire.
-That’s why we were glad to see public opinion survey released by the George Mason University Center for Climate Change Communication and the Yale Program on Climate Change Communication found that even amid the COVID-19 crisis, “a record-tying 73% of Americans think global warming is happening.
+That’s why we were glad to see a public opinion survey released by the George Mason University Center for Climate Change Communication and the Yale Program on Climate Change Communication found that even amid the COVID-19 crisis, “a record-tying 73% of Americans think global warming is happening.
 Only one in ten Americans (10%) think global warming is not happening.
 Americans who think global warming is happening outnumber those who think it isn’t by a ratio of about 7 to 1.”

 In a continuing theme, Mary Anna Mancuso published We should take the lessons learned from the pandemic and apply them to solving the climate crisis.